Chart Color Schemes

 Educational attainment in Bray Park aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area faces educational challenges, with university qualification rates at 15.4%, substantially below the Greater Brisbane average of 30.5%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees lead at 10.9%, followed by postgraduate qualifications at 2.5% and graduate diplomas at 2.0%.
-Trade and technical skills feature prominently, with 41.7% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.2% and certificates at 30.5%.
+Trade and technical skills are prominent, with 41.7% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.2% and certificates at 30.5%.

-Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
+Educational participation is high, with 29.3% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 9.1% in secondary education, and 3.8% pursuing tertiary education.
-Bray Park's 4 schools have combined enrollment reaching 4,325 students as of the latest data.
-Bray Park demonstrates typical Australian school conditions (ICSEA: 1027) with balanced educational opportunities.
+Bray Park's 4 schools have a combined enrollment reaching 4,325 students as of the latest data.
+The area demonstrates typical Australian school conditions (ICSEA: 1027) with balanced educational opportunities.
 The educational mix includes 2 primary, 1 secondary, and 1 K-12 school.
-The area functions as an education hub with 40.2 school places per 100 residents – significantly above the regional average of 20.8 – attracting students from surrounding communities.
+As an education hub, the area functions with 40.2 school places per 100 residents, significantly above the regional average of 20.8, attracting students from surrounding communities.

 Frequently Asked Questions - Education